The keep-to-let trend is becoming more and more popular among private homebuyers in the Netherlands.

 Mortgage lender terms.

-Self-occupancy obligation in 16 neighborhoods of Rotterdam for people who buy a house with a WOZ value of up to 355.000 euros.
+The self-occupancy obligation in 16 neighborhoods of Rotterdam for people who buy a house with a WOZ value of up to 355.000 euros.

 Purchase protection in Amsterdam for rental purposes below a WOZ value of 512.000 euros.